-Later, the leaves roll downwards, so that in September they only look like narrow triangles from the top.
+Later, the leaves roll down so that in September, they only look like narrow triangles from the top.
 By the way, on the leaves too necrosis educated.
-Diseased vines are becoming shorter and thinner shoots out.
+Diseased vines form ever shorter and thinner ones shoots out.
 The flowers are strong Verrieseln, The negative effects include an increased blossom sensitivity, a delay of maturity, a lesser Mostgewicht as well as one Income reduction of 50% and more.
 The wine is re alcohol content. colour and taste negatively affected.
-If that for leaf rust disease and brushwood disease If the viruses responsible interact together, the disease symptoms can be much
+When the for vascular disease and brushwood disease the responsible viruses can occur together, the disease symptoms can be much stronger.

-The spread is made by infected documents and scions, as well as by virus transmission of Wollläusen and mealybugs (the species Pseudococcus, Planococcus and Pulvinaria).
+The spread is made by infected documents and scions, as well as by virus transmission of Wollläusen and Vine mealybugs (the species Pseudococcus, Planococcus and Pulvinaria).
 A transmission by nematodes is excluded.
 The vines but are not destroyed and a stunt occurs rather slowly.
 Therefore, the dangerous disease is underestimated and fought too late.
 A direct fight in the stock is not possible.
-Indirect control is provided by careful control of the stock of propagation and exclusive use of healthy plant material.
+Indirect control is provided by careful control of the propagating stocks and exclusive use of healthy plant material.
 See also below Vine enemies,

 Pictures and source: Maree et al. 2018 - Frontiers in Microbiology